Jaguar XJ: XJ40 (1986–1994)

 1973 oil crisis.
 The XJ40 was finally unveiled on 8 October 1986 at the British International Motor Show.

 With the XJ40, Jaguar began to place more emphasis on build quality as well as simplification of the XJ's build process.
 With 25% fewer body panel pressings required versus the outgoing model, the new process also saved weight, increased the stiffness of the chassis, and reduced cabin noise.

 The new platform came with significantly different styling, which was more squared-off and angular than the outgoing Series III.
-Individual round headlamps were replaced with rectangular units on the higher-specification cars, and all models came with only a single, wide-sweeping windshield wiper.
-The interior received several modernisations such as the switch to a digital instrument cluster (although this was eventually discontinued for the 1990 model year in favour of analogue instruments.)
+Individual round headlamps were replaced with rectangular units on the higher-specification cars, either 390mm millimetric tyres or 15" wheels with 225/65R15 Pirelli Cinturato P5 tyres and all models came with only a single, wide-sweeping windshield wiper.
+The interior received several modernisations such as the switch to a digital instrument cluster, although this was eventually discontinued for the 1990 model year in favour of analogue instruments.

-The six-cylinder XJ40s are powered by the AJ6 inline-six engine, which replaced the XK6 unit used in earlier XJs.
+The six-cylinder XJ40s are powered by the AJ6 inline-six engine, which replaced the XK unit used in earlier XJs.
 The new unit featured a four-valve, twin overhead cam design.
 In 1993, one year before XJ40 production ended, the V12-powered XJ12 and Daimler Double Six models were reintroduced.

 X300 (1994–1997)

 The X300, introduced in October 1994 at the Paris Motor Show, was stylistically intended to evoke the image of the more curvaceous Series XJ models.
 The front of the car was redesigned significantly to return to four individual round headlamps that provided definition to the sculptured bonnet.
 Mechanically, it was similar to the XJ40 that it replaced.

 Six-cylinder X300 models are powered by the AJ16 inline-six engine, which is a further enhancement of the AJ6 engine that uses an electronic distributorless ignition system.
-The V12 remained available until the end of the X300 production in 1997 (although it ended one year earlier in the United States market due to problems meeting OBD-II-related emissions requirements.)
+The V12 remained available until the end of the X300 production in 1997, although it ended one year earlier in the United States market due to problems meeting OBD-II-related emissions requirements.
 Jaguar first introduced the supercharged XJR model in the X300's production run; the first supercharged road car manufactured by the company.